Skip to main content

 # Exclude slow tests

-# Run tests with either tag (OR)
+# Run tests with either tag (OR within one -t)

-# Run tests with both tags (AND)
+# Run tests with both tags (AND via repeated -t)

 Parallel Runner with Tags